malharinamdar/malharinamdar/README.md

 ### Hello! , I'm Malhar
 - I am currently working on ML, Deep Learning and its applications.
-- Also interested in the intersection of Robotics and AI.
+- Also interested in the intersection of robotics and machine learning.
 - Reach out if you’d like to chat about anything you think we’d both enjoy!

 <!--